Quant Hedge Funds: String Theory + Algorithms = Binders Full of Money?

 A: Honestly, most of these places guard information so closely that no one outside really knows what goes on; my comments above are all I know about how some of these funds work.

 Big names include Citadel, Renaissance, SAC, Tudor, and Millennium; there’s a good thread on Quora that lists other top names here.

 There are some notable spin-off firms such as Two Sigma as well.

 Q: Can you tell us about the different roles at a quant hedge fund?
-For example, at a normal hedge fund you see the Portfolio Manager, Investment Analyst, and Trader roles.
-How does that structure differ at a quant fund?

 - Traders: Similar to what traders anywhere else do: they execute trades by finding willing buyers and sellers and sometimes also come up with ideas on their own; relationships with brokers are critical here.
 You see mostly former traders from bulge bracket banks and occasionally from other hedge funds here.

 - Quants: They build tools to help traders assess potential rewards and risks of trades, or they try to predict asset returns.
 This is where you see the small army of statisticians, physicists, and mathematicians.

 - Programmers: They develop data access and analytical tools; they have to understand not only the markets and trading strategies, but also how all the software and hardware works, and they must write clean, extensible, and robust code because the software changes all the time.